IIIF/api/source/api/presentation/3.0/index.md

  * A Collection _MUST_ have at least one label.
  * A Manifest _MUST_ have at least one label, such as the name of the object or title of the intellectual work that it embodies.
  * A Sequence  _MAY_ have one or more labels, and if there are multiple Sequences in a single manifest then they _MUST_ each have at least one label.
- * A Canvas _MUST_ have at least one label, such as the page number or short description of the view.
+ * A Canvas _SHOULD_ have at least one label, such as the page number or short description of the view.
  * A content resource _MAY_ have one or more labels, and if there is a choice of content resource for the same Canvas, then they _SHOULD_ each have at least one label.
  * A Range _SHOULD_ have at least one label.
  * An AnnotationCollection _MUST_ have at least one label.